squidfunk/mkdocs-material/docs/customization.md

-    Never make any changes in the `material` directory, as the contents of this directory are automatically generated from the `src` directory and will be overridden when the theme is built.
+    Never make any changes in the `material` directory, as the contents of this directory are automatically generated from the `src` directory and will be overwritten when the theme is built.

   [10]: http://localhost:8000